-(30) The AEC delegates certain powers to its Executive (Refer to AEC Operating procedures - UNE AEC Powers of Executive) which consists of the Chair, the Secretary and at least one A or B member and one C or D member.
+- (30) The AEC delegates certain powers to its Executive (Refer to AEC Operating procedures UNE AEC Powers of Executive) which consists of the Chair, the Secretary and one C or D member.
 Those AEC members participating in the AEC Executive may change depending on availability, provided that the above requirements for membership are met.
 The Deputy Chair acts as a reserve member for the Chair.
 Categories C and D together must represent at least one-third of the Executive.
-The Secretary serves on the Executive, as on the Committee, in a non-voting capacity.

-(31) The Executive may not approve new proposals but it may approve minor modifications (Refer to AEC Operating Procedures - amendments to approved projects) to existing projects for review at the next AEC meeting.
+The Secretary attends AEC meetings and serves on the Executive in a non-voting capacity. - (31) The Executive may not approve new proposals but it may approve minor modifications (Refer to AEC Operating Procedures amendments to approved projects) to existing projects for ratification by the full Committee at the next AEC meeting.
 It will also review responses to conditions set down by the AEC.